Scottish Gaelic Posy Ring: I am my Beloved’s and my Beloved is Mine, 14K Rose Gold

 And my beloved is mine on the inside, reading, agus is leamsa mo ghraidh

-Whole and half sizes 3 – 9; Width 3.5mm, 2mm profile or thickness
+Whole, half, and quarter sizes 3 – 9; Width 3.5mm, 2mm profile or thickness

 Priced singly.
 Order two for a pair (choosing one size at a time and placing it in your basket).